Advertiser Disclosure

 U.S. Bank

-• U.S. Bank Visa® Platinum Card
+• U.S. Bank Shield™ Visa® Card

 Wells Fargo

-• Wells Fargo Visa Signature Card
+• Wells Fargo Visa Signature Card (closed to new applicants)

 Price Protection

-You’ll need to provide original receipts with your claim along with copies of the advertisement where you found the lower price.
+You need to provide original receipts with your claim, along with copies of the advertisement where you found the lower price.
+This benefit is only eligible for coverage up to a certain amount per item and a total per year.

-You’ll receive the difference between the purchased price and the advertised price you found.
+You receive the difference between the purchased price and the advertised price you found.

 Here is a sampling of the very few credit cards that still offer a price protection benefit: